Joseph W. Elliott

 Joe has been admitted to practice law in Missouri state and federal courts since 1983, as well as the United States Claims Court.

-Joe graduated from Evangel College in Springfield, Mo., magna cum laude in 1980, receiving a bachelor’s degree in Political Science and a concentration in Philosophy.
-He attended law school at the University of Missouri – Columbia, receiving his Juris Doctor in 1983.
-While in law school, he was selected as a member of The Order of Barristers.
+Joe graduated from Evangel College in Springfield, Mo., magna cum laude in 1980, receiving a bachelor’s degree in Political Science with a concentration in Philosophy.

-Joe began his practice of law in St. Joseph in 1983.
-He is a member of the Missouri Bar Association and the St. Joseph Bar Association, the Missouri Association of Trial Lawyers and the Association of Trial Lawyers of America.
+He is a member of the Missouri Bar Association and the St. Joseph Bar Association, and the Missouri Association of Trial Attorneys.

 Personal Information

 Joe was born in North Kansas City, Mo., on December 8, 1958.
 His father, R. Kenneth Elliott, served as a Circuit Judge in Clay County from 1958-1991.
-He and his wife, Marlene, have two daughters.
+He and his wife, Marlene, have two daughters, and several grandchildren.